GuyTeichman/RNAlysis/docs/source/user_guide.rst

 The CLICOM algorithm incorporates the results of multiple clustering solutions, which can come from different clustering algorithms with differing clustering parameters, and uses these clustering solutions to create a combined clustering solution.
 CLICOM offers multiple advantages over more traditional clustering methods:

-1. The ensemble clustering approach
+1. The ensemble clustering approach allows you to combine the results of multiple clustering algorithms with multiple tuning parameters, potentially making up for the weaknesses of each individual clustering method, and only taking into account patterns that robustly appear in many clustering solutions.
 2. Unlike most other clustering methods, CLICOM does not have to force every data point to belong to a cluster.
 Instead, it can classify data points as outliers, excluding them from the final clustering solution.
 3. CLICOM does not require you to guess the final number of clusters in the data.
 The main tuning parameter in HDBSCAN is the *evidence threshold* (`evidence_threshold`).